chjj/bthreads/README.md

   `FileList` when sent as `workerData`.
 - All transferred `ArrayBuffer`s behave as if they were `SharedArrayBuffer`s (i.e. they're not neutered).
 Be careful!
+- Uncaught errors will not be caught and emitted as `error` events on worker objects.

 Caveats for all of the above: